Last Updated on April 27, 2022 by Res Marty

 - Pros: Satellite messaging & SOS, Top of the line features

-- Cons: Not as accurate, Expensive
+- Cons: Not as accurate without satellite support, expensive

 The 66i was built for adventure and created with military thermal, shock, and water performance standards.
 It is fitted with the best available hardwire in the GPSMAP lineup.
 It has a high-resolution 3-inch screen, impressive battery life (200 hours in power save mode), 16 GB of memory, and Wi-Fi connectivity.
 However, along with many benefits, it has a few drawbacks, such as not being as accurate unless it has expanded satellite support.
 Some people may prefer the convenient AA batteries instead of having to charge the lithium-ion the 66i has.
-Still, 66i is an impressive tool, and its most important feature of satellite messaging and SOS sets it apart from the competition and sets a new milestone in handheld GPS.
+Still, 66i is an impressive portable gps unit, and its most important feature of satellite messaging and SOS sets it apart from the competition and sets a new milestone in handheld GPS.
 It is by far the best handheld GPS in 2021.

 A Close Second Place